apache/flink/CONTRIBUTING.md

 Please check out the [How to Contribute guide](http://flink.apache.org/how-to-contribute.html) to understand how contributions are made.
 There is also a list of [Coding Guidelines](http://flink.apache.org/coding-guidelines.html) that you should follow.
+For pull requests, there is a [check list](PULL_REQUEST_TEMPLATE.md) with criteria taken from the How to Contribute Guide and the Coding Guidelines.